suyanthapa/Decentralized-Storage/README.md

 ## 🧪 Demo

-You can view a live demo at: [https://decentralized-storage-pi.vercel.app/](https://decentralized-storage-pi.vercel.app/)
+You can view a live demo at: [Click here for the demo](https://decentralized-storage-pi.vercel.app/)